Yagavi1994/Siihraz-Shades/README.md

 ![Navigation bar](Insert screenshot of your navigation bar)

 #### Landing Page:
-The landing page has the Logo Image which was downloaded from pngtree website in google for free.
-It is displayed like a cover image at the top of the Home page.
+The landing page has the Logo Image which is displayed like a cover image at the top of the Home page.

 I photoshopped the image with the official logo of the makeup artists company Siihraz Shades Makeover in it.
 The logo image defines the feel of the website, providing the user with an image that they can easily associate to what the company is & does.